 Stage 2: Thicker Consistency (Six to Ten Months)

-At six to ten months, your baby should be able to swallow purees easily and you’ll notice their appetite is increasing.
+At six to ten months, the next stage of baby food starts.
+Yyour baby should be able to swallow purees easily and you’ll notice their appetite is increasing, this is when your baby is ready for stage 2 baby foods.
 At this stage, your baby may also have their first teeth.
 Now you can start to make thicker purees and mashes for your baby.
 Keep in mind to only introduce one new food to your baby every few days to make sure your baby doesn’t have any allergic reaction.
-Common foods to introduce during this stage include:
+Common stage 2 foods for baby to introduce: